xfirestyle2k/VMC_Terraform_Horizon/README.md

-# Terraform automated whitelist firewall ruleset for Horizon and VMC on AWS
+# Terraform automated whitelist firewall ruleset for Horizon with VMC on AWS

 This is the repository for the automated Horizon Whitelist Firewall Ruleset, which can be used with Terraform.